-Positive space is the area your food and props take up.
-Meanwhile, negative space is the area where your eyes can rest.
-It provides balance, a bit of breathing room, and emphasis on the subject.
-Because it’s mostly blank, it brings your attention to the details in the food.
+It provides balance, breathing room, and emphasis on the subject.
+Because it’s mostly blank, it brings your attention to the details of the food.

-In food photography, there is a tendency to shoot with a lot of empty spaces to create a spot for text placement.
-You’ll notice this a lot in magazine shoots, product packaging, or ad work.
-When there is too much going on in an image, the viewer is unsure of where to look.
+Food photography also tends to involve a lot of empty spaces to create spots for text placement.
+You’ll notice this in magazine shoots, product packaging, or ad work.
+When too much is going on in an image, the viewer is unsure where to look.

 Crop guides help you fix your composition when post-processing food photography.

 You can easily imagine your focal point on a phi-grid.
-But visualising a golden spiral ahead of time can be much more challenging.
+But visualizing a golden spiral (point 9.) ahead of time can be much more challenging.

 Once you take the image, check how it looks with the crop guide of your choice.
 You can then make adjustments to your composition.

 9. Make Creative Choices With the Golden Ratio

 The phi-grid follows the “golden ratio,” which is 1:1.168.
 This ancient mathematical concept creates a balanced and pleasing composition.

 You can find the golden ratio anywhere from nautilus shells to flower petals.
 It even appears in the human body as well as in DNA molecules!
 Perhaps that’s why we gravitate toward it.

 Nature aside, we can use this knowledge in our food photography composition.
 Incorporating the golden ratio in images helps our brains process visuals easier.